-It’s Corn on the Cob Day, a great time to celebrate a very math-y food.
-For one thing, the kernels grow in nice neat rows, and any ear of corn will have an even number of rows in total.
+June 11th is Corn on the Cob Day, a great time to celebrate a very math-y food.
+For one thing, corn kernels grow in nice neat rows, and any ear of corn will have an even number of rows in total.
 There are usually 16 rows, holding 800 kernels.
-Usually just 1 or 2 ears grow on each corn stalk, but in 2019 farmer Matthew Jacovelli broke the world record with a plant that had 29 ears!
-Growing more ears is a good thing, since we use corn to make more than 3,500 other things, including foods like popcorn, cereal and marshmallows, and even non-food stuff like fireworks, glue, shoe polish, and plastic.
-Ew!
-We think the tastiest way to enjoy corn might be right off the cob.
+But no one’s going to complain if their corn on the cob has 18 or 20 rows.

 Wee ones: Corn can grow in many colors: purple, green, blackish, bluish, red, white, and of course yellow.
 How many colors is that?